Chem 113... General Chemistry Laboratory

 Seats will be assigned.
 Please take ASSIGNED SEAT in assigned room

-MATERIAL to be COVERED on FINAL Fall 2016
+MATERIAL to be COVERED by SPRING 2017 FINAL not available as yet.

 See PreLabs for Typical Questions